timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

 ### Creating a continuous aggregate

-1. Connect to the Timescale Cloud database that contains the Twelve Data cryptocurrency dataset.
+1. Connect to the Timescale database that contains the Twelve Data cryptocurrency dataset.

-1. At the psql prompt, create the continuous aggregate to aggregate data every
+2. At the psql prompt, create the continuous aggregate to aggregate data every
     minute:

     ```sql